Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Lock Your Car – Keep your windows closed and your doors locked at all times.
 Never leave the engine running when you leave your vehicle, even if only for a few seconds.

-• Add Safety Products – Install an alarm or security system.
+• Add Safety Measures – Install an alarm or security system.
 You could also install an ignition immobilizer to prevent thieves from hot-wiring your car.
-Another car security is a steering wheel or brake pedal lock.
+Another car security feature is a steering wheel or brake pedal lock.
 This will prevent thieves from operating your vehicle even if they manage to start the engine.

 FAQs On Most Stolen Cars In Canada